kejonaMC/GeyserUpdater/README.md

 [Bungee stats](https://bstats.org/plugin/bungeecord/GeyserUpdater/10203)

 ## Discord
-[Here](https://discord.gg/xXzzdAXa2b) is our Discord link, you can come to get support, get github feeds, or just hang out.
-Don't pping anyone that doesn't have the pingable role!
+[Here](https://discord.gg/xXzzdAXa2b) is our Discord link, you can come to get support, get GitHub feeds, or just hang out.
+Don't ping anyone that doesn't have the pingable role!

+## Spigot page
+[Here](https://www.spigotmc.org/resources/geyserupdater.88555/) is our Spigot page if you want to download it there (it makes the download count go up) or post a review (they help)!

 ## Release History
 * 0.2.5